geoschem/HEMCO/docs/source/hco-ref-guide/under-the-hood.rst

    emission grid).
 The :code:`EmisList` linked list is only created in the run call.

-Note that steps 1 and 2 occur at the interface level (see :ref:`hco-hood-int-to-model`).
+Note that steps 1 and 2 occur at the :ref:`the HEMCO-to-model interface level <hco-hood-int-to-model>`.

 .. _hco-hood-run: